 A secure online proctoring service, Examity allows you to take your TSI Assessment at any time, day or night.
 For students who reside outside Texas, this is the best option to pursue.

-You must have access to a desktop/laptop, equipped with a webcam, on a secure internet connection; this option is not available on phones or tablet devices.
+You must have access to a desktop/laptop, equipped with a webcam and microphone on a secure internet connection; this option is not available on phones or tablet devices.
 Additional requirements are available on the Examity website.

 The testing fee varies with this option.
 SFA's Testing Services fee will be charged to your eBill, and you pay your Examity's proctoring fee on the Examity website when you schedule your assessment.